johnhadaway/plurality.net/README.md

 #### Layout and Navigation

 The layout of the site is, at least in principle, simple and straightforward.
+Each layout extends 'src/site/\_includes/layouts/base.njk'

-- The landing page consists of three components: a top navigation bar that links to the about page and relevant external URLs, an interactive p5.js render of the ideographic characters for digital and plural, 數位, and a menu of all of the different language versions of the book.
+- The home page ('src/site/\_includes/layouts/home.njk') consists of three components: a top navigation bar that links to the about page and relevant external URLs, an interactive p5.js render of the ideographic characters for digital and plural, 數位, and a menu of all of the different language versions of the book.
-- The layout for the different language versions of the book is also simple, consisting of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains the book's content and a table of contents.
+- The layout for the different language versions ('src/site/\_includes/layouts/version.njk') of the book consists of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains a table of contents and the book's content.
-- The layout for the about page consists of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains the about page's content.
+- The layout for the about page ('src/site/\_includes/layouts/about.njk') consists of a top navigation bar that allows users to return to the landing page and switch between light and dark mode, and a main content area that contains the about page's content.

 #### Interactive Characters